RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 .. image:: Figures/visualization_4.png

 Pretty neat!
-As we can see one location has a very small value while others are farther to the right.
-This graph encapsulates all the protecting_minority_investors_score that is less than 20, we also added a tooltip parameter so that if you hover over that point, you will see it is Somalia.
-Let’s improve our query to focus on the locations where starting_a_business_score is less than 70.
+As we can see, one location has a minimal value while others are farther to the right.
+This graph encapsulates all the protecting_minority_investors_score that is less than 20; we also added a tooltip parameter so that if you hover over that point, you will see it is Somalia.
+Let's improve our query to focus on the locations where starting_a_business_score is less than 70.

-We can create a more compliated boolean expression by using ``|`` (logical *or*) and ``&`` (logical *and*) operators.
+We can create a more complicated boolean expression by using "| "(logical *or*) and ``&`` (logical *and*) operators.
 In Python, these two operators are used for bitwise *or* and bitwise *and*.